A.D. 2044 Download Free PC Game Full Version - Code List

 About This Game

 The future is now, the yr 2044 to be precise and the world has modified dramatically.
 Male civilisation is on the verge of extinction.
-Genetic engineering has made human replica attainable with out the necessity for man’s involvement.
-Women have determined to battle their ultimate battle and to form the world the way in which they need it.
+Genetic engineering has made human replica doable with out the necessity for man’s involvement.
+Women have determined to combat their closing battle and to form the world the best way they need it.

-But if that’s not sufficient, ladies have a brand new laser weapon which kills solely males, and the few remaining males are being become “she clones” within the bionic clinics.
-And there’s extra, a insurgent feminist has stolen a provide of warheads and intents to start out a world nuclear conflict.
+But if that’s not sufficient, girls have a brand new laser weapon which kills solely males, and the few remaining males are being changed into “she clones” within the bionic clinics.
+And there’s extra, a insurgent feminist has stolen a provide of warheads and intents to start out a world nuclear struggle.

 Wait although, there’s a glimmer of hope.
-You are the final remaining regular male and if you happen to can keep away from these feminine superpowers, you possibly can reverse their domination.
+You are the final remaining regular male and when you can keep away from these feminine superpowers, you may reverse their domination.

 Download Details